-Adam Winkler is a specialist in American constitutional law.
-His scholarship has been cited and quoted in landmark Supreme Court cases, including opinions on the Second Amendment and on corporate political speech rights.
-His writing has appeared in the New York Times, Wall Street Journal, Washington Post, Los Angeles Times, New Republic, The Atlantic, Slate, Scotusblog, and The Daily Beast.
-He is a frequent commentator about legal issues and has appeared on CNN, NBC Nightly News, the Newshour, ABC News, All Things Considered, Marketplace, and public radio stations across the country.
-He is the author of over two dozen scholarly articles; co-editor of the Encyclopedia of the American Constitution (2d Edition).
+Professor Adam Winkler is a specialist in American constitutional law and history.
+He is the author of We the Corporations: How American Businesses Won Their Civil Rights (2018) and Gunfight: The Battle over the Right to Bear Arms in America (2011).
+His scholarship has been cited in landmark Supreme Court cases, including opinions on the Second Amendment and on corporate free speech rights and his popular writing has been featured in the New York Times, New York Review of Books, Wall Street Journal, Washington Post, Los Angeles Times, New Republic, Atlantic, Slate, Scotusblog, and Daily Beast.
+He is a frequent commentator about legal issues and has appeared on Face the Nation, CNN, NBC Nightly News, Newshour, ABC News, All Things Considered, Morning Edition, and Marketplace.
+He also served as co-editor of the Encyclopedia of the American Constitution (2d Edition).

-Prior to joining the UCLA faculty in 2002, he was the John M. Olin Fellow at the University of Southern California Law School’s Center in Law, Economics and Organization (2001-02).
+Prior to joining the UCLA faculty in 2002, Adam was the John M. Olin Fellow at the University of Southern California Law School’s Center in Law, Economics and Organization.

 Publishers Weekly called We the Corporations “Impressively thorough and wide-ranging . . .
 Winkler employs an evocative, fast-paced storytelling style, making for an entertaining and enlightening book that will likely complicate the views of partisans on both sides of the issue.”
 The Los Angeles Times called Gunfight "intellectually satisfying, emotionally rewarding” and “an antidote to so much in the gun debate that is one-sided and dishonest.”